dubyatp/CS-210-AirgeadBanking/README.md

 # CS-210 Project 2 - Airgead Banking Calculator
 Designed to provide school students with proper financial literacy skills, the Airgead Banking Savings Simulator provides an outlook on how you choose to invest.

+**DISCLAIMER: This code repo was set to the public in June 2022, this should be used as a reference only.
+Don't copy it and call it your own!
+I don't condone cheating, and you will likely be in violation of SNHU's academic integrity policy.**

 ### Functionality
 When opened, the user is prompted to enter;
 1. Opening deposit amount